 Why should I get trip cancellation insurance for my Cuyahoga Valley National Park travel?

-What if your flight gets rescheduled or cancelled last minute?
+What if your flight gets rescheduled or canceled last minute?
 You will not just miss your trip, you will also suffer a huge financial loss.
-Trip cancellation insurance protects you from it and makes sure you get a refund on your bookings if the trip is cancelled due to a reason that is accepted in the plan.
-Make sure you read through your plan to know the reasons that are covered should the trip be cancelled.
+Trip cancellation insurance protects you from it and makes sure you get a refund on your bookings if the trip is canceled due to a reason that is accepted in the plan.
+Make sure you read through your plan to know the reasons that are covered should the trip be canceled.